ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Design

 \subsection{Workflow}

 Enero is an optimization engine that is placed in the SDN controller.
-Enero uses a two-stage process to find the best routing configuration that minimizes the maximum link utilization.
-This optimization process takes as input the network topology, the traffic matrix (TM) and the initial routing configuration.
-Then, it starts the optimization process, which finishes in under a minute, enabling real-time operation.
+It takes as input the network topology, the TM and the initial routing configuration.
+When the SDN controller detects a change in the network (e.g., traffic matrix changed, link failure), it executes Enero to start the optimization process for the new scenario.
+This process finishes in under a minute, enabling real-time operation.

 Figure \ref{fig:EneroWorkflow} shows \textit{Enero's} step-by-step workflow.
-At the beginning (Step 0), the Network Operator must define the initial OSPF weights.
-These weights are used to initially route the traffic demands within SR segments \cite{7218434}.
-Their values can be assigned either by the network operator using heuristics and expert knowledge or by using some well-established OSPF weights initialization (e.g., unitary weight values, the inverse of the link capacity).
-The DRL agent will take this OSPF configuration as the starting point in its optimization process.
-Then, Enero's optimization process will find the best SR intermediate node assignment for each traffic demand.
+At the beginning (Step 0), the Network Operator defines the initial OSPF weights.
+These weights are used to initially route the traffic demands and to route the demands within SR segments \cite{7218434}.
+Their values can be assigned either by the network operator using heuristics and expert knowledge or by using some well-established OSPF weights initialization (e.g., unitary weight values, inverse of the link capacity).

-Once the initial OSPF routing policy is defined, a monitoring platform is in charge of retrieving the relevant information for the TE optimization problem (Step 1).
+Once the initial routing policy is defined, a monitoring platform is in charge of retrieving the relevant information for the TE optimization problem (Step 1).
 This information consists of the network topology, the TM and the OSPF weights.
 Then, Enero takes this information (Step 2) and starts the optimization process.
 When the process finishes, the routing configuration (i.e., per-demand SR intermediate node assignment) is pushed down to the Data Plane (Step 3).
 This means that each traffic demand is going to be assigned a SR intermediate node.
 When there is some change in the Data Plane (e.g., the topology or the TM changed), the monitoring platform will detect these changes and will launch Enero again to optimize the new scenario.
 There are many efforts put on the design of fast and efficient monitoring platforms and we consider it to be outside the scope of this work \cite{10.1145/3230543.3230544,10.1145/3341302.3342076,10.1145/3098822.3098831}.